SynergyKit/synergykit-sdk-ios/README.md

 <p>Our vision is to let developers build any app without dealing with servers.
 For complex apps, sometimes you just need a bit of logic that isnâ€™t running on a mobile device.
 Cloud Code makes this possible.</p>

-<p>Cloud Code runs in the Node.js jailed sandbox and uses strict JavaScript language with some prepared modules and variables, which you can use for your development. <br>
+<p>Cloud Code runs in the Node.js jailed sandbox and uses strict JavaScript language with some prepared modules and variables, which you can use for your development.</p>
-mac</p>

 <h3 id="run-cloud-code">Run cloud code</h3>